Constitution and Club Rules

 All of the above shall be elected at the Annual General Meeting (AGM).

 1. The Management Committee shall meet on a regular basis as deemed necessary by the Chairman and Honorary Secretary.
+Committee Members are expected to attend 3 out of 4 Committee Meetings.

 2. Committee meetings will be convened by the Honorary Secretary.